apache/royale-docs/Welcome/Features/AS3.md

 # ActionScript 3 (AS3)

 ActionScript 3 is an object-oriented programming language originally created by Macromedia Inc., which continued to evolve after being acquired by Adobe Systems.
 It is a superset of the ECMAScript standard (more widely known as JavaScript) with a stronger focus on classes, interfaces, and objects.
-While originally designed for Adobe Flash Player, ActionScript 3 may be used by developers today to build plugin-free, cross-platform, web applications with [Apache Royale](..).
+While originally designed for Adobe Flash Player, ActionScript 3 may be used by developers today to build plugin-free, cross-platform, web applications with [Apache Royale](http://royale.apache.org/){:target='_blank'}.

 The following code snippet shows some of ActionScript's core syntax: